Sansar Koiwa ten

 About Sansar Koiwa ten

 Sansar Koiwa ten is a Tokyo restaurant recognized in Tabelog's 100 - Asian cuisine / Ethnic cuisine - TOKYO - 2024 list.
-It is worth considering if you are returning to Tokyo and want a casual option with a modest listed spend rather than a polished destination.
-The verified listed range is JPY 1,000–1,999.
+It works if you are returning to Tokyo and want a casual option with a modest listed spend rather than a polished destination.
+The listed range is JPY 1,000–1,999.

 The appeal is a casual restaurant experience rather than a heavily staged meal.
-Specific details such as the current menu, booking flow, operating schedule, day-to-day availability are not verified here, so they are best confirmed directly if you have a particular dish, timing, or group plan in mind.
+Specific details such as the current menu, booking flow, operating schedule, day-to-day availability are best confirmed directly if you have a particular dish, timing, or group plan in mind.

 Depth Beyond the Standard Casual Menu